 April is considered a particular month of Tibetan tourism.
-Generally speaking, the tourism of Tibet begins from April as Tibet is temporarily inaccessible from late February to March owing to the celebration of the Tibetan New Year Festival.
+Generally speaking, the tourism of Tibet begins in April as Tibet is temporarily inaccessible from late February to March owing to the celebration of the Tibetan New Year Festival.
 Moreover, April's at the approach of spring.
 The weather is getting warmer, and snow begins to melt into streams.
 The lives in Tibet start to grow vibrantly.
 Therefore, it is believed that April is a great time to have a wonderful Tibet tour.

 The Climate of Tibet in April

 Although Tibet starts to warm up in April, the temperature is still not as high as Summer’s.
 The average lowest temperature is 2 °C, while the medial highest temperature reaches 16 °C. The sunny, windy and dry climates often occur during this month, and in the nighttime, a little bit of coldness remains like the winter’s tail left in Tibet.
 About the precipitation, there are around five rainy days a month with 5mm rainfall.
 The sunlight is strong in Tibet’s April, which is usually 8 hours a day.

 As we all can see that the temperature varies widely between day and night in April.
 Hence, dressing in layers is necessary to keep tourists from having a cold caused by the rapid change of temperature.
 Moreover, there are many restaurants and hotels in Tibet that do not offer central heating, which means tourists have to wear a coat or more at night.
 We suggest travelers bring clothing such as coats, thin sweaters, jackets, and long-sleeve shirts.
 Apart from the coldness, the UV radiation is another factor that should be paid attention by tourists.
 It is beneficial for them to take along sunglasses, sun hats, and sun cream to prevent sunburn.